St. John, IN

 Lifestyle & Amenities

 St. John’s parks and green spaces are central to the community’s identity.
-Bicentennial Park — the town’s flagship park — features playgrounds, sports fields, a splash pad, and walking trails that connect to the broader trail network.
-Redbird Park and Deer Creek Park offer additional recreation, and the town has invested in new trail extensions that make it easy to walk or bike between neighborhoods and schools.
+The town maintains a wide network of parks with playgrounds, sports fields, walking trails, pavilions, and recreational amenities that serve residents of all ages.
+Recent investments have included new trail extensions that make it easy to walk or bike between neighborhoods and schools.

-Commuters have multiple options: I-65 provides a direct route to downtown Chicago (approximately 50 minutes), and the Dyer South Shore Line station — just minutes from St. John — offers rail service into the city.
-The Indiana Dunes National Park is about 45 minutes east, and the town’s central Lake County position makes it easy to reach every corner of NW Indiana.
+Commuters have multiple options: I-65 provides a direct route to downtown Chicago (approximately 50 minutes), and the Dyer South Shore Line station, just minutes from St. John, offers rail service into the city.
+The Indiana Dunes National Park is about 45 minutes east, and the town’s central Lake County position makes it easy to reach every corner of Northwest Indiana.

 Why Liz Loves St. John